-The atrocities committed by the Japanese military during World War Two are so brutal that it is almost impossible to comprehend them.
-In some ways, it may be better to forget this terrible history, yet to do so would dishonor those who suffered and died.
+The atrocities committed by the Japanese military during WWII are so brutal that it is almost impossible to comprehend them.
+In some ways, it may be better to forget this terrible history, yet to do so would dishonor those who suffered and perished.
 A look at the worst of Japan's crimes in WW2 also helps us understand today's world a little better, especially the animosity Korea and China still have for Japan.
-Moreover, it is important that we learn and remember the horrible crimes in our recent history so that we can make sure they never happen again.WARNING: This list contains extremely disturbing content.
+Moreover, it is important that we learn and remember the horrible crimes in our recent history so that we can make sure they never happen again.

 In 2015, the prime minister of Japan officially apologized for the practice and agreed to pay a sum of 1 billion yen, or about $9 million, to the 46 surviving comfort women.

-Death by Railway
+Death By Railway

-During their occupation of southeast Asian territories, the Japanese decided to build a railroad connecting Thailand and Burma.
+During their occupation of Southeast Asian territories, the Japanese decided to build a railroad connecting Thailand and Burma.
 The railroad would run through incredibly dense jungle, and was to be built largely by hand, without assistance from large industrial tools.